 While it was released before Matrix Surfer, the centerpiece of ‘Agraphobia’ plays a crucial role in the album as an album.
 As part of the last decade when long-players were conceived and received as deeper narrative experiences, LA Synthesis’s most famous composition fits seamlessly as the nerve center of an infiniteness core to their sound.
 It undulates and whips, and stirs and quakes, rumbles and thrashes and floats and surprises.
 Surfing a sonic info-world of electrical currents, synthesized samples, filters and arpeggios, accelerandos and glissandos, of modulators and oscillators, ones and zeroes, ‘Agraphobia’ or “agoraphobia” — the fear of crowds and packed places — prefigured a future in which hearts and souls would yearn to breathe.*

 But the best comes last with a tone poem for the ages.
 ‘Zyllvakrynn’ is one of the most beautiful compositions of all time and by itself secures LA Synthesis as great heroes in the techno pantheon.
-It burns with an oracular fire, its melody unfolding in the sky like rain curtains of quicksilver, its quiet drums and piano forming a lullaby to princely sleep — the good omen of doves swirling at a long quest’s homecoming.**
+It burns with an oracular fire, its melody unfolding in the sky like rain curtains of quicksilver, its quiet drums and piano forming a lullaby for princely sleep — the good omen of doves swirling at a long quest’s homecoming.**

 Track Listing: